polodev/datawookie/content/blog/2018-04-12-workshop-web-scraping-cape-town.md

 subtitle: "Cape Town (14-15 June 2018)"
 ---

 Join Andrew Collier and Hanjo Odendaal for a workshop on using R for Web Scraping.
-Register <a href="https://www.quicket.co.za/events/44467-web-scraping-with-r/">here</a>.

 ## Who should attend?